mithril-security/Confidential_Computing_Explained/docs/docs/introduction/security-privacy-challenges.md

 To better understand how data can be exposed to SaaS vendors, let’s take a real-life example.

 Imagine you have a hospital wanting to use AI to help doctors be more efficient.
 Doctors often take voice notes in a rush, then need to transcribe them into writing for later reporting.
-This takes a lot of time and it could be automated with AI speech-to-text.
+This takes a lot of time and it could be automated with an AI transcribing speech-to-text.

 The hospital doesn’t have the expertise, the infrastructure or the time to do so.
 If they want to implement it, they would turn to external help - for example an AI provided through the SaaS of a startup.
 This would be beneficial because there would be no cost for onboarding or for maintenance.